-Here at SoFAB we strive to get children involved and interested in cultural and nutritional learning.
+Here at the Southern Food & Beverage Museum we strive to get children involved and interested in cultural, nutritional, and culinary learning.
 We have a variety of programs that introduce kids K-12 to the kitchen to learn about nutrition, culture, and healthy habits.

-Kids In The Kitchen is a monthly, hour long cooking program we created that provides hands-on training for children 7-11 years old, and 12-15 years old.
-During this time we've taught everything from making pies, to cooking eggs in different ways.
+Kids In The Kitchen is a bi-monthly, hour and a half long cooking program we created that provides hands-on training for children 7-11 years old.
+During this time we've taught everything from making pies to sushi from scratch.
+We teach basic chopping techniques to making a roux to baking.
+We are also introducing our first Master Classes, which are for kids 11-13 looking to get a more detailed, small-class experience fitting their age and skill level.

 Each summer we have our SoFAB Kids Culinary Camp, which is a week-long, half day camp dedicated to teaching nutritional literacy through food preparation, games, and, the best part, eating!